This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 Your pets are a part of your family, so it’s no wonder that they have accumulated a LOT of possessions over the years.
 Fido has more luxury beds than you know what to do with and baskets of toys scattered throughout your entire house.
 While you wash your sheets regularly and disinfect your children’s toys often, you’ve most likely neglected your fury pal’s things – simply because you didn’t know how to properly clean them.
+Durable accessories are a must for many dog owners.
+Stout indestructible dog toys can be a vital addition to any home.
+They will help keep the pets entertained, and the house clean.
 When pet toys start to look dingy, a lot of people throw them away because they think there really is no good way to clean and disinfect them.
 That is simply not true!
 Below, we give you helpful tips on how to clean your pet’s toys safely and naturally.

 Beds and Blankets

 While it might seem like a no-brainer to simply throw pet beds and blankets in the washing machine, there are some things to keep in mind.
 Animals can have sensitivities just like humans.
 While you want their things to smell great, many commercial laundry detergents and fabric softeners contain chemicals and fragrances that can irritate your furry friend.
 It’s best to wash their beds and blankets with an all-natural detergent to avoid these irritants.

 If your pet sheds a lot, you will also want to run a lint roller over his beds and blankets before washing them.
 This will prevent hair balls from clogging your washer as well as from sticking to the bedding even after removing it from the dryer.